aflemm/andrew-website/content/curling.md

 🥈 Ontario Bantam Boy's Provincial runner-up

 # 1999
-Tried curling again, stuck with it this time
+👍 Tried curling again, stuck with it this time

 # 1997
-Tried curling for the first time, hated it and quit
+👎 Tried curling, hated it, and quit